Uroojrafique5/final_project/README.md

-# Wellness Site (fixed) - Vite + React + Tailwind
+# Wellness Site - Vite + React + Tailwind

-This project is prepared to work with `npm install` without peer dependency errors.
+This project is prepared to work with `npm install`.

-## Quick start
+steps:

 1. npm install
 2. npm run dev

 If you face a dependency error, run `npm install --legacy-peer-deps` instead.

-Enjoy!